All Episodes

 But you know, the general point I'm making, which is absolutely correct, is that America is the most benign superpower in history.

-All these institutions, most of them were set up in after the Second World War, the American moment, at the dawn of the American moment, 1945.
+All these institutions, most of them were set up after the Second World War, the American moment.

-It set up all these international bodies at which it artificially diminished its own voice and artificially uh amplified the voices uh of uh relatively insignificant and uh powerless countries.
+It set up all these international bodies at which it artificially diminished its own voice and artificially amplified the voices of relatively insignificant and powerless countries.

-Uh America is so non-imperial that instead of doing uh what conventional imperialists do, which is garrisoning ramshackled dust-blown colonies in the middle of nowhere, it garrisons its wealthiest allies.
+America is so non-imperial that instead of doing what conventional imperialists do, which is garrisoning ramshackled, dust-blown colonies in the middle of nowhere, it garrisons its wealthiest allies.

 Where does the United States Army live?